-A hearing at the Supreme Court between Friends of the Earth, Plan B and Heathrow Airport Ltd has now been set for 7-8 October 2020.
-The hearing will be livestreamed at https://www.supremecourt.uk/live/court-01.html
+A hearing at the Supreme Court between Friends of the Earth, Plan B and Heathrow Airport Ltd took place on 7-8 October 2020.

-The Secretary of State did not seek permission to appeal and has now dropped out of the proceedings.
-So too has developer Arora Holdings.
-Heathrow Airport did receive permission to appeal the result at the Supreme Court, and this is the case that will be heard.
-Without the government in the picture, the appeal is now even more clearly about established commercial interests vs climate justice.
+The Secretary of State did not seek permission to appeal and dropped out of the proceedings.
+So too did developer Arora Holdings.
+Heathrow Airport received permission to appeal the result at the Supreme Court, and that was the case that was heard.
+Without the government in the picture, the appeal was even more clearly about established commercial interests vs climate justice.

 Summary of arguments

-Heathrow Airport is also saying that even if the government had acted unlawfully, the overall outcome would essentially be the same if the decision were taken again (i.e. the ANPS would still be designated).
+Heathrow Airport also said that even if the government had acted unlawfully, the overall outcome would essentially be the same if the decision were taken again (ie, the ANPS would still be designated).
 Consequently, the court should not prevent the ANPS having legal effect now in its current form (the remedy ordered by the Court of Appeal).

-Heathrow Airport is inviting the Supreme Court to overturn the full result and is attacking both factual and evaluative judgments made by the Court of Appeal, based on what the Secretary of State said.
-However, that is a difficult task, as the Department for Transport is no longer involved to explain what it did and how it took the decision.
-Furthermore, the Secretary of State confirmed (at court) that it would not argue that the ANPS would be the same if it had taken into account the matters Friends of the Earth raised.
+Heathrow Airport invited the Supreme Court to overturn the full result and attacked both factual and evaluative judgments made by the Court of Appeal, based on what the Secretary of State said.
+However, the Department for Transport was not involved in the hearing to explain what it did and how it took the decision.
+Furthermore, the Secretary of State had previously confirmed (at court) that it would not argue that the ANPS would be the same if it had taken into account the matters Friends of the Earth raised.

 - Paris Agreement: denying the agreement was part of government policy at the time the ANPS was designated, or that it is necessary to take it into account over and above the Climate Change Act when designating the ANPS under the Planning Act 2008, contrary to what the Court of Appeal found.